Step 3. Select Protection Group Type

 You can select one of the following types:

 - Individual computers — select this option if you want to define a static protection scope by adding specific computers to the protection group.
 This option is recommended for smaller environments that do not have Microsoft Active Directory deployed.

 With this option selected, you will pass to the Computers step of the wizard.

-- Microsoft Active Directory objects — select this option if you want to add to the protection group one or several Active Directory objects: entire domain, container, organization unit, group, computer or cluster.
-Protection groups that include Active Directory containers and/or organization units are dynamic in their nature.
-If a new computer is added to a container or organization unit that you have specified in the protection group settings, during the next rescan session, Veeam Backup & Replication will discover this computer and (optionally) deploy Veeam Agent on this computer.
+- Microsoft Active Directory objects — select this option if you want to add to the protection group one or several Active Directory objects: entire domain, container, organizational unit, group, computer or failover cluster.
+Protection groups that include Active Directory containers and/or organizational units are dynamic in their nature.
+If a new computer is added to a container or organizational unit that you have specified in the protection group settings, during the next rescan session, Veeam Backup & Replication will discover this computer and (optionally) deploy Veeam Agent on this computer.